 You may wish to see an introductory page with a map first.

 Tenedo (Bozcaada) is a small island very near the Asian entrance to the Dardanelles.
 It played an important role during the War of Troy; after ten years of useless siege, the Greeks abandoned their camp and put their ships out to sea.
-According to the traditional account they left a gigantic wooden horse on the beach, an offering to Athene to gain her help in safely returning home.
-The Greek ships however had not sailed towards their towns; they had just hidden behind Tenedos; at a given signal from one of the men who had entered Troy (inside the wooden horse), Agamennon ordered the Greek ships to drive shoreward.
+According to the traditional account they left a gigantic wooden horse (in the image used as background for this page you can see that which was built for a movie) on the beach, an offering to Athena to gain her help in safely returning home.
+The Greek ships however had not sailed towards their towns; they had just hidden behind Tenedo; at a given signal from one of the men who had entered Troy (inside the wooden horse), Agamennon ordered the Greek ships to drive shoreward.

 View from the southern harbour

-Several centuries later Tenedos was at the centre of another war: the War of Tenedo (1378-81) between Genoa and Venice (also known as the War of Chioggia).
+Several centuries after the war of Troy Tenedo was at the centre of another war: the War of Tenedo (1378-1381) between Genoa and Venice (also known as the War of Chioggia).
 The Byzantine Emperor John V imprisoned and blinded his own son Andronicus, who managed to escape with the help of the Genoese and to dethrone his father.
 In return for their services he bequeathed Tenedo to them: he disregarded the fact that six years earlier the island had become a Venetian base following an agreement between John V and Venice.
 The Venetian governor of Tenedo repelled the Genoese when they tried to enforce their rule on the island.
 The war was eventually fought in Italy and its initial cause was almost forgotten.
 In the peace treaty both Genoa and Venice gave up their rights to Tenedo.

 Tenedo eventually became an Ottoman possession, but its limited fortifications allowed the Venetians to raid the island in 1500.
-Venice occupied the island in a more permanent way during the early years of the war of Candia (1645-69).
+Venice occupied Tenedo in a more permanent way during the early years of the War of Candia (1645-1669).
 Tenedo with nearby Imbro served as a supply base for the Venetian fleet which blocked the Dardanelles.
-During this period the Venetians improved the fortifications protecting the harbour of the island.
+During this period the Venetians improved the fortifications of the harbour.

 The current imposing aspect of the fortress is the result of extensive improvements made by the Ottomans after 1657 (the year they managed to dislodge the Venetians from the Dardanelles).